JuliCarracedo/comic-app/APIDOCS.md

 - Body required: None

 This endpoint will return a confirmation of the success of this process, or an error explaining what went wrong.

+### Followers
+- Endpoint: DELETE `/comics/:comic_id/followers`
+- Auth Token: Required
+- Body required: None

+This endpoint will return a simplified array of all users that follow this comic.